aws-greengrass/aws-greengrass-lite/docs/spec/libraries/ggconfiglib.md

 ```

 The relationship table allows the paths to keep track of their parents in the
-heirarchy.
+hierarchy.
 This allows a query such as:

 ```SQL
 SELECT V.Value FROM relationTable R LEFT JOIN valueTable V LEFT JOIN pathTable P WHERE